 Keto Cheeseburger Bites are fun to serve, and everyone will be excited about dinner!
-You can serve them with probiotic pickles (like Bubbies) or homemade probiotic veggie pickles (like these or these).
-You can dip them into Keto Ketchup or we love them with salad and any other favorite cheeseburger toppings like: bacon, blue cheese and fried eggs.
-Keto Cheeseburger Bites are Primal, GAPS and gluten-free.
+Dip these cheesy meat muffins into Keto ketchup, or we love them with salad and any other favorite cheeseburger toppings like: bacon, blue cheese and fried eggs!
+Keto Cheeseburger Bites are Primal, GAPS and Gluten-free.

 It’s time to make burgers!
 These bites can be BIG or small: They can be a meal of oozing cheesy goodness, or they can be made in mini muffin tins for snacks or even a fun appetizer with dipping sauce!

 I’ve made them egg-free, not because I don’t personally love eggs, but because a lot of Keto, GAPS and Paleo recipes contain eggs, and a lot of folks can’t eat them.
 So it’s just nice to have some recipes without, for those folks; and this recipe doesn’t need them.

 Keto Cheeseburger Bites are made with lots of heavy cream, or probiotic sour cream for GAPS diet.

 You’ll love the fall-apart meat and the fat the cream brings to these delicious morsels!